awsdocs/amazon-managed-blockchain-ethereum-developer-guide/doc_source/security_iam_service-with-iam.md

 Nodes are associated with your account\.
 Networks are associated with Ethereum public networks and are not associated with AWS Regions\.

-For example an Ethereum public network resource on Managed Blockchain has one of the following ARNs:
+For example an Ethereum public network resource on Managed Blockchain has one of the following ARNs\.

 ```
 arn:aws:managedblockchain:::networks/n-ethereum-mainnet